English Course Descriptions

 This course offers a non-technical introduction to the study of linguistics and is organized around common ideas and misconceptions about language.
 Students will assess evidence and opinions about a variety of popular linguistic topics, including bilingualism, language and gender, stigmatized dialects of English, language change, sign language, language disorders, language and thought, and animal communication.
 Three hours.
 HUM

 This course introduces students to the systematic study of human language.
 The course surveys the major subfields of linguistics: the study of sounds and sound patterns (phonetics and phonology); words and their parts (morphology); and the structure, meaning, and use of phrases and sentences (syntax, semantics, and pragmatics).
 The focus is on analyzing language data.
 Additional topics may include language learning, historical language change, and social aspects of language variation and use.
 Three hours.
-SS
+SSC

 This course integrates theory and practice in teaching English to speakers of other languages.
 Participants will assess a variety of language teaching methods, discuss pedagogical insights from current research on second language acquisition, and examine features of English that are particularly challenging for learners.
 Three hours.